jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 - As of this writing Kotlin still has a few bugs when it comes to supporting Java annotations.
   That's why in some constellations you'll run into strange behaviour - usually runtime exceptions or ignored constraints - when using predefined jqwik annotations on types.

+- Some prominent types in jqwik's API have a counterpart with the same name in Kotlin's default namespace and must therefore be either fully qualified or be imported manually (since the IDE assumes Kotlin's default type):
+  - `net.jqwik.api.constraints.IntRange`
+  - `net.jqwik.api.constraints.LongRange`
+  - `net.jqwik.api.constraints.CharRange`

+- Some types, e.g. `UByte`, are not visible during runtime.
+  That means that jqwik cannot determine if an `int` value is really a `UByte`, which will lead to confusing value reporting, e.g. a UByte value of `254` is reported as `-2` because that's the internal representation.

+- Kotlin's unsigned integer types (`UByte`, `UShort`, `UInt` and `ULong`) look like their signed counter parts to the JVM.
+Default generation works but range constraints do not.
+  If you build your own arbitraries for unsigned types you have to generate `Byte` instead of `UByte` and so on.
+  One day _jqwik_ may be able to handle the intricacies of hidden Kotlin types better.
+  [Create an issue](https://github.com/jlink/jqwik/issues/new) if that's important for you.

 ### Testing Module